The Relational Origins of Rules in Online Communities: Community Sampling Methods

 \section{Community Sampling Methods}

 To identify and select interview participants across Reddit, Fandom, and the Fediverse, we implemented a multi-step sampling strategy focused on communities with similar rules.
-This multi-step process involved 1) compiling datesets of rule sets for each of the three platforms, 2) conducting clustering analysis techniques based on rule text, and 3) manually analyzing communities within rule similarity clusters to select samples of community leaders for interview recruitment.
+This process involved 1) compiling datasets of rule sets for each of the three platforms, 2) conducting a clustering analysis based on rule text, and 3) manually analyzing communities within rule similarity clusters to select samples of community leaders for interview recruitment.